Overlooking abuse is not polite. It actually empowers and enrages Abusers who attention seek constantly for their own personal gain and delight.

 “What, you mean to say you are failing to react to provocations?
 You refuse to add insult to injury?
 You won’t pay attention to me when I say jump?
 But you were SUPPOSED to grovel at my feet, cower, and beg for the privilege of allowing the almighty and powerful OZ to keep using and abusing you as a dedicated Narcissistic Supply source — dutiful to ME in each and EVERY possible way!

 After all, your life does not matter.
 Only MY needs and personal success matter.
 You are dirt.
 Scum.
 Worthless.
 Unworthy.
-And certainly your personal needs and subjective opinions are nothing that deserve to be validated as meaningful or right to show consideration for in ANY way.”
+And certainly your personal needs and subjective opinions are nothing that deserves to be validated as meaningful or right to show consideration for in ANY way.”

 Such is the social stance of the Cluster B person.
 Whether they have NPD, ASPD, HPD, or BPD, all of them tend to respond to being observed rather than reacted to at THEIR demand in much the same way(s): by acting angry, rude, self-entitled, and behaving in ways that are nothing more than socially insulting.